BingkaiWang/bingkaiwang/content/home/publications.md

 ### Causal inference for randomized clincial trials

+- **Bingkai Wang**, Michael O. Harhay, Dylan S. Small, Tim P. Morris, and Fan Li.
+(2024). "[On the robustness and precision of mixed-model analysis of covariance in cluster-randomized trials.](https://arxiv.org/abs/2112.00832)"  *Statistical Science*.

 - **Bingkai Wang** and Fan Li.
 (2024) "Asymptotic inference with flexible covariate adjustment under rerandomization and stratified rerandomization." arXiv:2406.02834.

 - **Bingkai Wang**, Xueqi Wang, Rui Wang, and Fan Li.
 (2024) “How to achieve model-robust inference in stepped wedge trials with model-based methods?” arXiv: 2401: 15680.